Bad Religions

 Adopting Christianity as the empire’s state religion wasn’t merely a spiritual decision but a calculated political move.
 By positioning Christianity within the imperial cult, Constantine and his successors strengthened their rule by unifying people under a standard belief system, supporting the state’s ideological and social goals.

 As Christianity spread, it shed some of its earlier qualities as a counterculture movement.
-It started to take on a more formal structure, mirroring the organizational depth found in the Roman administration.
+It began to take on a more formal structure, mirroring the organizational depth of the Roman administration.
 This transition helped facilitate the widespread establishment of Christian churches and drew many more to the faith.

 Understanding this transformative phase of Christianity offers valuable insights into how religions can morph through historical contexts driven by leadership and political influence.
 Observing these shifts in early Christianity reminds us of the complex interplay between faith and politics.